-There have been no significant changes in recently adopted accounting pronouncements from those disclosed in the section titled "Financial Statements and Supplementary Data" included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023, as filed with the SEC.
+There have been no significant changes in recently adopted accounting pronouncements from those disclosed in the section titled "Financial Statements and Supplementary Data" included in the 2023 Annual Report.

 Recently Issued Accounting Pronouncements

 In November 2023, the FASB issued ASU No. 2023-07, Segment Reporting - Improvements to Reportable Segment Disclosures, to improve segment disclosure requirements under ASC 280, Segment Reporting, through enhancing disclosures about significant segment expenses.
 The guidance requires entities to provide significant segment expenses that are regularly provided to the chief operating decision maker and other segment expenses included in each reported measure of segment profitability.
 The ASU also enhances interim segment reporting requirements by aligning interim disclosures with information that must be disclosed annually in accordance with ASC 280.
 The guidance is effective for annual periods beginning after December 15, 2023, and interim periods beginning after December 15, 2024, applied retrospectively with early adoption permitted.
 The Company is still evaluating the impact this ASU will have on its consolidated financial statements and related disclosures.